 Sending branded webinar emails through Splash

 Design your email as desired and then add the [zoom_webinar_join_url] tag to ensure each guest receives their unique webinar join URL.

 You can find the Zoom tag under the Advanced Options section of your email template.

 Add the tag directly to the body of your email to display the full text version of the URL.
 To bring more style to your email, try adding a button and setting the URL as the Zoom tag.

-Note: The Zoom tag is compatible with confirmation and reminder emails.
+Note: The Zoom tag is compatible with confirmation and reminder emails, as well as the calendar attachment.

 The tag generates a guest-specific join URL meaning no two are alike.
 If a guest’s unique webinar URL is shared, Splash check-in and check-out data may be compromised.
 We recommend including a note in your email to let guests know the webinar join URL is directly connected to their registration.